szab100/memo/java-snippets.md

 The `Integer` class has a static cache, that stores 256 `Integer` objects.

-Two instances of the wrapper objects will always be == when their primitive values are the same for:
+Two autoboxing conversions of a primitive value p will yield an identical reference (that is, the == comparison will return true) if p is:

 - `Short` and `Integer` from -128 to 127
 - `Byte`